Equisingular lifting of semi-log canonical $F$-split $K$-trivial surfaces: Strong slc lifings with -curves in the conductor

 \subsection{Equivariant liftings: case of del Pezzo surfaces}

-We treat the cases of \autoref{lemma:min_equiv_model_rational_case} where $U$ is a del Pezzo surface.
+We start with the cases of \autoref{lemma:min_equiv_model_rational_case} where $U$ is a del Pezzo surface.
 In this context, recall that $m=2$ and that $E_U$ is an irreducible regular ordinary curve of genus $1$.
 We denote by $\sigma_U$ the non-trivial involution of $U$ given by the $\mu_2$-action, and by $\sigma_{E_U}$ its restriction to $E_U$.